Redemption19/CharityConnect-portfolio/README.md

 ## Licensing

-The CharityConnect project is licensed under the [MIT License](https://opensource.org/license/mit/).
+The CharityConnect project is licenseThis README.md provides an overview of the CharityConnect static website project, including installation instructions, usage guidelines, information about contributing, related projects, and licensing details.d under the [MIT License](https://opensource.org/license/mit/).
 Please review the license file for more information about the permissions and limitations of the license.

 This README.md provides an overview of the CharityConnect static website project, including installation instructions, usage guidelines, information about contributing, related projects, and licensing details.